 The E17 Art Trail is a biennial event ran by Artillery Art and takes place across Walthamstow in northeast London.
-Each year there is a suggested theme with the 2017 theme being STE(A)M, the acronym that recognises the place of Art alongside the fields of Science, Technology, Engineering and Mathematics.
+In 2017 its theme was STE(A)M, the acronym that recognises the place of Art alongside the fields of Science, Technology, Engineering and Mathematics.
 At St. Peter’s-in-the-Forest Church, Tony curated the site-specific exhibition Sacred Geometry featuring himself alongside Jason Hawkridge and Mark McClure.
 Each artist explored contemporary ideas of sacred geometry; an ancient geometry whose visual forms are constructed by only a pair of compasses and an unmarked straight line.

 Colour Temperature Blue

 Initially inspired by the symbolic meanings of the colours found in the stained-glass windows, Tony created a series of window hangings ‘Colour Temperature Blue’ with a photographic lighting gel titled ‘Colour Temperature Blue’ – the blue that corresponds to the same colour temperature as direct overhead sunlight (5,600K).
 Each hanging is created from a process of layering and folding to replicate the darkening shades of sky blue from bright sunlight through to nightfall.

 Each pattern created is based on the same background composition created from using only a compass and a straight edge.
 This is combined with a different set of rules for each that are based on the first four integers of the Fibonacci sequence (1, 1, 2, 3); itself a sacred geometry numbering sequence where each new number in the sequence is the sum of the previous two.

 The second triptych

 The third triptych